 Grade N42 neodymium magnets are the ideal DIY Parts & Options.
-It can be used as magnet rotor, closure, mount, linear coupler, connector, Halbach array, holder and stand etc. helping you for the development of new inventions and making your life easier.
+They can be used as a magnet rotor, closure, mount, linear coupler, connector, Halbach Array, holder, and stand, etc., helping you for the development of new inventions and making your life easier.
 Therefore, you can find permanent magnets on many amazing novel products in Stanford Magnets.
 Most of our customers directly pointed out that they need N42 rare earth magnet at their first magnet inquiry.

-The grade N42 means neodymium magnet has a Maximum Energy Product of 42 MGOe.
+The grade N42 means a neodymium magnet has a maximum energy product of 42 MGOe.
 It refers to the maximum magnetic energy that the material can be stored.
 It can be showed by the magnet’s Demagnetization Curve, or BH Curve – the strongest point is (BH)max.
 Generally speaking, the higher the grade, the stronger the magnet.
 And currently, the highest grade of neodymium magnet available is N55, the lowest is N35.

 Compared with N42, N42M, N42H, N42SH, and N42UH come with different letters.
 These grades following letters refer to the temperature rating of the sintered neodymium rare earth magnet.
 N42M is 100℃, N42H is 120℃, N42SH is 150℃ and N42UH is 180℃.
 Thereinto, N42SH high working temperature neodymium magnets are widely used on a motor.
 You can find our specifications of N42 series Neodymium Magnets as below or for full grade table, please visit Sintered Neodymium Magnet Characteristic.